"Almost everyone said they ate more."

 So is it working?

 It doesn’t seem to be.
 Fat people are more reviled than ever, researchers find, even as more people become fat.
-When smokers and heavy drinkers turned pariah, rates of
+When smokers and heavy drinkers turned pariah, rates of smoking and drinking went down.
+Won’t fat people, in time, follow suit?

 Research suggests that the stigma of being fat leads to more eating, not less.
 And if reducing the stigma suggests a solution, that’s not working either.